-Our cardamom is grown on a single estate in the cloud forests of Alta Verapaz, Guatemala, using traditionally organic methods and emphasizing workers' rights, sustainability and fair business practices.
-The terroir is ideal for cardamom, which thrives humid, high altitude environments with plenty of rainfall.
+Our cardamom is grown on a single estate in the cloud forests of Alta Verapaz, Guatemala, a biodynamic farm using traditional organic methods.
+The farm emphasizes workers' rights, sustainability and fair business practices.
+The terroir is ideal for cardamom, which thrives in humid, high altitude environments with plenty of rainfall.
 The comparatively low temperatures in the mountains during the harvest season (November-January) ensures high levels of fragrant essential oils.

 Our cardamom is grown on one of the only single-estate cardamom farms in Guatemala, which is also one of the only farms to manage the supply chain in its entirety, from cultivation to harvesting, drying and export.
 They are constantly innovating, experimenting with cloning and other state of the art techniques to produce the finest spice possible.
-Cardamom is officially graded only by size and color, neither of which represents a product with the strongest flavor or aroma, and it’s usually picked while still underripe, when the color is brightest but before the flavor has fully developed.
-Yellow cardamom, however, is allowed to ripen fully, resulting in a more complex flavor (and a lower price.)
-The soapy astringency often associated with cardamom is actually an indicator of pods harvested before peak ripeness.
+Cardamom is officially graded only by its size and green color - however, those factors don’t correlate to flavor.
+Yellow cardamom, however, is allowed to ripen fully, resulting in softer, fruitier, and overall more complex flavor.